 If you really want to impress someone whilst in Korea, just speaking their language won’t do the trick.
-However, by showing them your practical knowledge of the Korean table manners will surely get anyone to like you.
+Plenty of people that are visiting Korea know enough of the Korean language to pick up common phrases and use them in conversation during their trip.
+However, by showing them your practical knowledge of the Korean table manners will surely get anyone to like you!
+Who doesn’t like a well-mannered dinner guest?

 When you are out eating with Koreans, or especially if you have been invited to their house, knowing your way around Korean table manners is an incredibly nifty way to show your respect towards the local culture.
 Here are some Korean table manners you should definitely be aware of: